-You should be entitled to a statutory redundancy payment if you’ve worked for the company continuously for two years either as a staff member or on a fixed term contract of at least two years.
+You should be entitled to a statutory redundancy payment if you’ve worked for the company continuously for two years.
+This can be either as a staff member or on a fixed term contract of at least two years.

-- You don’t have to pay tax or National Insurance on your redundancy payments if they’re below £30,000, but you do have to pay tax and NI on unpaid wages or bonus payment.
+- You don’t have to pay tax or National Insurance on your redundancy payments if they’re below £30,000, but you do have to pay tax and NI on unpaid wages or bonus payments.

 SAVVY TIP: Some companies automatically pay more than the minimum, statutory amount of redundancy pay.
 Others have a pot of money set aside to increase their redundancy pay offers.
 Don’t feel you have to accept the first figure they come up with.

 What happens if your employer goes bust?

 If your employer goes bust and you’re owed wages, commission or a bonus, you may not get the money you’re entitled to.

-- In theory you can claim up to eight weeks’ pay (for failing to consult on the redundancies collectively), up to six weeks’ holiday pay and up to 12 weeks in lieu of notice, as well as unpaid pension contributions and a basic award for unfair dismissal.
+- In theory you can claim up to eight weeks’ pay (for failing to consult on the redundancies collectively).
+You could also claim up to six weeks’ holiday pay and up to 12 weeks in lieu of notice.
+Finally, you could claim unpaid pension contributions and a basic award for unfair dismissal.